 “Disability Futures in the Arts” is supported by the Canada Council for the Arts/Conseil des arts du Canada.

 An exciting series of free, online creative writing workshops crafted especially for teens with disabilities, Numberless Dreams is taught by professional writers who are themselves disabled.
-This series is coordinated by the Syracuse YMCA’s Downtown Writers Center, the Burton Blatt Institute at Syracuse University, and Nine Mile Press, and is made possible with the support of the Gifford Foundation, Onondaga County, and CNY Arts.
+This series is coordinated by the Syracuse YMCA’s Downtown Writers Center, the Burton Blatt Institute at Syracuse University, and Nine Mile Press, and is made possible with the support of the Gifford Foundation, Onondaga County, CNY Arts and the National Endowment for the Arts (NEA).
 Selections of students’ work will appear in futures issues of Wordgathering.
 Complete details and brochure for the current session can be found online.

 The World on Fire: Ecology, Poetry, & Disability Justice: An Intergenerational Performance and Discussion

 An unforgettable evening of readings and dialogue among distinguished poets and the young poets of tomorrow, this collaborative, public, online event on March 30, 2021 centered and celebrated a chorus of diverse voices exploring the transformative power of words at the intersection of disability and climate justice.
 The World on Fire was presented as a part of the National Poetry Coalition’s exploration of the theme, “It is burning./It is dreaming./ It is waking up.: Poetry & Environmental Justice.”
 Presented by Theater of War Productions, Alliance for Young Artists & Writers, Office of Interdisciplinary Programs and Outreach at the Burton Blatt Institute, Nine Mile Art Corp, Wordgathering: A Journal of Disability Poetry and Literature, and The International Writing Program.
 An accessible video recording can be found online.